fastlane/docs/docs/codesigning/troubleshooting.md

 ## Xcode project

-Make sure to follow [xcode-project.md](xcode-project.md) on how to properly set up your project.
+Make sure to follow [Setting up your Xcode Project](xcode-project.md) to properly set up your project.

 A check list on what you should verify on your Xcode project